Qqwy/elixir-coerce/README.md

   Coerce allows defining coercions between data types.

   These are standardized conversions of one kind of data to another.
-  A coercion can be defined using `defcoercion`.
+  A coercion can be defined using `defcoercion.

   The code that coercion is compiled to attempts to ensure that the result is relatively fast (with the possibility for further optimization in the future).